-We experienced moderate net cost increases for raw materials during fiscal 2018 and have experienced higher raw materials cost increases in fiscal 2019.
-We are currently locked into our supply and prices for a majority of our most significant commodities (excluding, among others, maple syrup) through at least the remainder of fiscal 2019.
-In addition, we have been negatively impacted by higher industry-wide transportation costs in fiscal 2019 and have also been negatively impacted by tariffs on certain ingredients and packaging.
-We expect these cost pressures to continue in 2020.
+We experienced moderate net cost increases for raw materials during fiscal 2018 and anticipate higher raw materials cost increases for fiscal 2019.
+We are currently locked into our supply and prices for a majority of our most significant commodities (excluding, among others, maple syrup) through fiscal 2019.
+In addition, we expect higher distribution costs industry-wide for fiscal 2019.
 To the extent we are unable to avoid or offset any present or future cost increases by locking in our costs, implementing cost saving measures or increasing prices to our customers, our operating results could be materially adversely affected.
 In addition, if input costs begin to decline, customers may look for price reductions in situations where we have locked into purchases at higher costs.

-We attempt to manage cost inflation risk by locking in prices through short-term supply contracts and advance commodities purchase agreements and by implementing cost savings measures.
-For example, we were able to partially offset the impact of higher industry-wide transportation costs in 2019 through the re-location of certain of our distribution centers and better use of contract rate versus spot rate.
+We attempt to manage cost inflation risk by locking in prices through short term supply contracts and advance commodities purchase agreements and by implementing cost savings measures.
 We also attempt to offset rising input costs by raising sales prices to our customers.
 For example, in response to inflationary pressure, we announced list price increases for the majority of our products during the first quarter of 2018 and the first quarter of 2019.
-We saw some benefit from the 2018 list price increases during fiscal 2018 and the first three quarters of 2019, and we expect additional benefit from the 2018 and 2019 list price increases during the remainder of fiscal 2019.
+We saw some benefit from the 2018 list price increases during fiscal 2018 and the first two quarters of 2019, and we expect additional benefit from the 2018 and 2019 list price increases during the remainder of fiscal 2019.
 However, increases in the prices we charge our customers often lag behind rising input costs and competitive pressures may limit our ability to quickly raise prices, or to raise prices at all, in response to rising costs.
 Moreover, customer and consumer acceptance of price increases cannot be assured.